ShuuheiAlb/fitness-food-on-a-budget/README.md

 # Fitness Food Price Dashboard
 ## Comparing price of food for various macronutrients

-This project is being developed to compare the average price of food in Australia for various macronutrients from two largest AU supermarket chain: Woolsworths and Coles.
+This project is being developed to compare the average macronutrients per dollar of various food sold in two largest Australian supermarket chain: Woolsworths and Coles.

-The Woolsworths' requests are dependent on updated cookies.
-I will try to automate this process later.
+The request urls for Coles are dependent on date/version.
+I plan to extract them by Selenium at the beginning of the scrapping process.

-The Coles' requests are dependent on the date and versions of the latest data, and thus needs to be regularly maintained.
-Previous data are planned to be recorded into spreadsheet.

 ( Initially forked from AshyBoy91's Web Scraping project )